-- Policymakers can no longer be set so easily under pressure by shareholders.
-For instance, to make pressure for lower corporate taxes, there can no longer be so easily threats of the relocation of plants, as it is enforced not only by shareholders. - Since, as an alternative to the number of employees, it also depends on financial minimum values whether this co-determination is applied, also companies are included, that have only few employees but big financial power.
+• Policymakers can no longer be set so easily under pressure by shareholders.
+For instance, to make pressure for lower corporate taxes, there can no longer be so easily threats of the relocation of plants, as it can not be enforced only by shareholders.

+- Since, as an alternative to the number of employees, it also depends on financial minimum values whether this co-determination is applied, also companies are included, that have only few employees but big financial power.
 So this co-determination is applied to financially strong holdings, fund companies / investment companies, banks, companies with big landownership and companies with highly automated factories, even when these companies have only few employees. - Co-determination in accordance with financial minimums also makes sense for foundations. - Lobbying: The interests behind the lobbying of a company become wider, and so more balanced.
-(Also: In the future we probably must distinguish between general business associations and business associations representing only shareholders.) - High-tech companies: When in such a company there are many employees, - o who see themselves as elite that knows what is good for the rest of mankind, - or who do not care for most people, then there are as a corrective:
+In the future, business associations that lobby could be divided into general business associations, and those business associations that represent only shareholders. - High-tech companies: When in such a company there are many employees, - who see themselves as elite that knows what is good for the rest of mankind, - or who do not care for most people, then there are as a corrective:

-- the population as 3rd group - and the part of the employees-representatives that is also elected by employees who do not work in the respective company. - Transparency: more social groups have a deeper insight into companies.
+- the population as third group - and the part of the employees-representatives that is also elected by employees who do not work in the respective company. - Transparency: more social groups have a deeper insight into companies.
 Especially SB-representatives of the group population can not afford not to care about transparency requirements of non-governmental organizations (NGOs). - The new group "population" means that there is greater diversity among those who have power in a company.
-As a result, greater openness in a company can be expected for the concerns of groups not (directly) represented on the SB.
-These groups can be dealt with outside of the statutory corporate co-determination in each company in a way that is specifically suitable for a particular company. - If interest groups, that stand for election in the group "population", can agree on common aims, then through them can be acted on economy more strongly, e.g. with regard to social issues, human rights, protection of environment, tax justice.
+As a result, greater openness in a company can be expected for the concerns of groups that are not or not directly represented on the SB.
+These groups can flexibly be dealt with outside of the statutory corporate co-determination in each company in a way that is specifically suitable for a particular company. - If interest groups, that stand for election in the group "population", can agree on common aims, then through them can be acted on economy more strongly, e.g. with regard to social issues, human rights, protection of environment, tax justice.
 Such influence can be all the stronger the less such agreements are limited to individual companies.
 This is particularly important at the international level, where democracy is more difficult to implement.